Which Verizon plan fits your needs best?

 The Beyond Unlimited plan offers unlimited LTE data, but you're subject to reduced speeds (throttling) at times of network congestion if you exceed 22GB in a billing cycle.

-Additionally, video streaming is capped at 720p on phones and 1080p on tablets.
+Additionally, video streaming is capped by default at 720p on phones and 1080p on tablets.
 Mobile hotspot use is unlimited, with 15GB of LTE data in each billing cycle.
 Laptops or other devices used through the hotspot have a 1080p hard cap for streaming video.

 If you don't want to sign up for a contract of any kind, then you can go month-to-month with Verizon on its prepaid plans.
 The best prepaid plan is the $50/month plan, which features 5GB of 4G LTE data (1GB more than Verizon's Medium plan), unlimited domestic talk and text, and unlimited texting to over 200 countries.